Closed petition Introduce an immediate reduction in road fuel duty

 5,000

-The States Assembly will consider this for a debate
+The States Assembly debated this topic

 Ministers responded